Guidance for trusts on the use of insourcing

 What is insourcing?

-The lead consultant, who is listed on the General Medical Council specialist register for the agreed specialty they are insourced to deliver, will lead the multidisciplinary team relevant to the requirements to manage the patient pathway.
-They will accept clinical responsibility for the care of the patients referred to them as part of the insourcing arrangement and hold their own indemnity.
+The lead consultant listed on the GMC Specialist Register for the relevant specialty will lead the multidisciplinary team and manage the patient pathway, including clinical governance and oversight.
+They will accept clinical responsibility for the care of all patients referred under the insourcing arrangement and hold their own indemnity.

 Insourcing and temporary staffing

-If approved frameworks are not used, there is a risk of non-compliant staff being supplied to a trust which carries clinical, staff and patient safety risks.
+If approved frameworks are not used, there is also a risk of non-compliant staff being supplied to a trust which carries clinical, staff and patient safety risks.

 Contact details

-HealthTrust Europe:
+HealthTrust Europe

-NHS Workforce Alliance:
+NHS Workforce Alliance

-If you have any general questions or concerns about temporary staffing, please contact the Temporary Staffing team at NHS England (england.agencyrules@nhs.net).
+If you have any general questions or concerns about temporary staffing, please contact the NHS England Temporary Staffing team at england.agencyrules@nhs.net.

 Publication reference: PRN01349